TooTallNate/spotify-uri/README.md

 [![Build Status](https://github.com/TooTallNate/spotify-uri/workflows/Node%20CI/badge.svg)](https://github.com/TooTallNate/spotify-uri/actions?workflow=Node+CI)

 Spotify URIs get passed around in a variety of flavors.
-This module parses them into a JavaScript object so you can work with the further.
+This module parses them into a JavaScript object so you can work with them further.
 You can also convert them back into Spotify URIs or HTTP URLs.

 Installation
 ------------